U.S. Department of State Seal

 Further health information:

 Road Conditions and Safety: Main roads between major cities are generally paved and in good condition.
 Other roads may have potholes, lack shoulders, be poorly lit and narrow.
 Speed bumps are often poorly marked.
 During the rainy season, roads may become flooded or have additional damage.
-Horse carts, livestock, and pedestrians crossing roads in front of oncoming traffic are common, even on major roads in the main cities.
-Most roads on the Caribbean Coast are unpaved.
+Horse carts, livestock, and pedestrians crossing roads in front of oncoming traffic are common.
+This happens even on major roads in the main cities.
+Most roads on the Caribbean coast are unpaved.
 Road signs throughout the country are limited or non-existent.
 Road travel after dark is hazardous in all areas.
-Carry a cellphone in case of emergency, but understand cell reception may be spotty in many areas of the country.
+Carry a cellphone in case of emergency.
+However, understand cell reception may be spotty in many areas of the country.
 Do not drive outside urban areas after dark.

 Traffic Laws: If you are involved in a traffic accident, you must wait for the police and insurance company representatives to arrive before you move your vehicle.
 However, especially during overnight hours, police and insurance companies may not respond.
-Do not move your vehicle, unless a police officer tells you to do so, or you will be legally liable for the accident.
+Do not move your vehicle until a police officer tells you to do so.
+Otherwise, you may be legally liable for the accident.
+If you receive a traffic violation, police may take your driver’s license until you pay the fine.
+Depending on your length of stay, you may not recover your license in a timely manner.

 Nicaraguan law requires that police take a driver into custody for:

-• Driving under the influence of drugs or alcohol (the legal limit is 0.05% blood alcohol content); or
+• Driving under the influence of drugs or alcohol (the legal limit in Nicaragua is 0.05% blood alcohol content); or

 All drivers must carry: